queuemail/docs-and-examples/api-smtps.md

-You can define one or more SMTPs asociated to an App.
+You can define one or more SMTP servers asociated to an app.

-If you are using *FREE TIER* you must to create at least a SMTP.

-If you are using a *PAID PLAN* you don't need to create a SMTP because you can use SYSTEM SMTPs.
+If you don't have an own SMTP server you can [get a free SMTP server here](other-freesmtps.md).

-With *FREE TIER* SMTP servers you define are been used in RANDOM order.

-With a *PAID PLAN* you can define a RANDOM or PRIORITY based strategy for SMTP use.

 <!-- tabs:start -->